Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Warmup Mechanisms of Gradient and Adaptive Methods

 \section{Warmup Mechanisms of Gradient and Adaptive Methods}

-This section analyzes the underlying mechanism of warmup through the lens of training instability.
-A key finding is a dichotomy between cooperative versus competitive dynamics based on how the natural evolution of the sharpness interplays with the training instability.
+\looseness -1 This section analyzes the underlying mechanism of warmup through the lens of sharpness dynamics.
+A key finding is that warmup decreases sharpness in two ways: by allowing a natural sharpness reduction effect at early times and/or by forcing sharpness reduction through training instability at later times.